 All, for Diab relevant, gases in the Kyoto Protocol, see table GWP of for Diab relevant Kyoto Gases (IPCC2007), have been included in the calculations, which have been carried out in accordance with the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard.

-Please see below the tCO_2e emission volumes divided per scope for Diab Group in 2020 (2019 values in brackets), in total.
-As can be seen Scope 3 is by far the largest:
+Please see below the tCO2e emission volumes divided per scope for Diab Group in 2021 (2020/2019 values in brackets), in total.

 Market-based, tCO2e: